JRCSTU/wltp/README.rst

 Sources & Dependencies
 ----------------------
-To get involved with development, first you need to download the latest sources:
+To get involved with development, you need a POSIX environment to fully build it (*Linux*, *OSX* or *Cygwin* on *Windows*).

+First you need to download the latest sources:

 .. code-block:: console